-This Neighbourhood Plan builds on and sits alongside the existing Winterton-on-Sea Parish Plan 2004 which contains a series of community actions.
+- 1. This Neighbourhood Plan builds on and sits alongside the existing Winterton-on-Sea Parish Plan 2004 which contains a series of community actions.
 The Parish Plan, like this Neighbourhood Plan, was developed following significant community input and consultation.
-However, although the Parish Plan has been and continues to be an extremely useful report, the Neighbourhood Plan, being a statutory document that will become part of the borough council's development plan (see below), has more far reaching implications.
-It will be used, for example, to help the borough council and the Broads Authority determine planning applications in the parish.

-The Neighbourhood Plan aims to build on the strengths of the parish and its community, protecting what is so good.
-It also aims to address concerns and manage in the right way any change and development.
+However, although the Parish Plan has been and continues to be an extremely useful report, the Neighbourhood Plan, being a statutory document that will become part of the Borough Council and Broads Authority's development plan, has more far reaching implications.
+It will be used, for example, to help the Borough Council and the Broads Authority determine planning applications in the parish. - 2.
+The Neighbourhood Plan aims to build on the strengths of the parish and its community, protecting what is good.
+It also aims to address concerns and manage in the right way any change and development. - 3.
 As background, Winterton-on-Sea is a small village on the east coast of Norfolk.
 Until the 20th Century the village was mainly a fishing and farming community.
 Now, it is loved by both residents and visitors who flock year-round to the dunes and beach.
 It is a very pretty village and considerable effort is put in by residents to retain the village's attractive appearance.
-This includes annual participation in Winterton in Bloom and caring for green spaces in the village.
+This includes annual participation in Winterton in Bloom and caring for green spaces within the village. - 4.
 Winterton-on-Sea has a gently sloping topography down towards the sea and general nucleated layout, bounded by fields and the coast.
 The older village centre which lies closest to the beach is dense with narrow and quiet lanes, with limited off street parking and footways.
 Homes here are diverse in terms of their style.
-Newer estate development emanates out from the village centre.
+Newer estate development emanates out from the village centre. - 5.
 The village has a number of buildings of historic significance.
-The Holy Trinity and All Saints church dates back to the early 13th Century.
+The Holy Trinity and All Saints church dates back to the early 13th Century and is Grade I Listed.
 Its 130-foot-high tower is the second highest in Norfolk and originally used as a navigation aid for shipping prior to the lighthouse being built.
-The historic Octagon Lighthouse and Fisherman's Return public house, built of brick and flint dating back over 300 years, are also of local significance.

-Winterton-on-Sea has a resident population of around 1,300 and a number of local services.
-This includes a primary school, village pub, shop and post office, chip shop and a number of seasonal shops.
+The historic Octagon Lighthouse and Fisherman's Return public house, built of brick and flint dating back over 300 years, are also of local significance. - 6.
+Winterton-on-Sea has a resident population of around 1,300, though its numbers swell to many more particularly in the holiday season.
+It has a number of local services, including a primary school, village pub, shop and post office, tea rooms, chip shop and a number of seasonal shops. - 7.
 The coast is recognised nationally and internationally as an important site for wildlife with the Winterton-Horsey Dunes Special Area of Conservation, Site of Special Scientific Interest and National Nature Reserve.
 The landscape here is wild and windswept, which contrasts markedly with other coastlines within the borough, which display a strong resort influence.
-Coastal erosion is a serious concern of residents.
-A colony of seals also lives just north up the coast, with many coming onto the beach and dunes during breeding season.
+Coastal erosion here is a serious concern of residents.
+A colony of seals lives just north up the coast, with many coming onto the beach and dunes during breeding season.
+The beach is also home to the largest UK colony of breeding Little Terns.
 Due to its environmental importance the village is considered to be very sensitive to development and change.

+8. Its proximity to the Broads, which has the equivalent status of a national park, also helps to make Winterton-on-Sea special for both residents and visitors to the area.
+The Broads have a number of national and international wildlife designations, including the Broads Special Area of Conservation, Broadland Special Protection Area and Ramsar Site, and Upper Thurne Broads and Marshes Site of Special Scientific Interest.